metricbutton/mern-food-app-frontend/README.md

 - Easily add, increase, or decrease the number of items in the cart.

 ### 4. Online Payments
-- Integrated **Stripe** payment gateway ensures secure and efficient transactions.
+- Integrated **Stripe** payment gateway for secure and efficient transactions.

 ### 5. Live Order Tracking
 - Track the status of orders in real-time for a transparent and engaging experience.